Retrograde (2022 American film): Release

 Retrograde premiered in the United States on September 3, 2022, at the Telluride Film Festival.
 It had its Canadian premiere at the Vancouver International Film Festival on October 2, 2022.

 Picturehouse released the film in select US cities on November 11 in New York City and Washington, D.C., and in Los Angeles, San Francisco, San Diego, and Colorado Springs on November 18.

 The film began streaming in the US on National Geographic Channel on December 8, on Disney+ on December 9, and on Hulu on December 11.
 It was released on Disney+ (Canada) on Friday January 13, 2023.

 Reception

 Critical response

 Retrograde was generally well received.
 Nicolas Rapold writes in The New York Times, "The Taliban takeover suggests a reply to the famous 1984 National Geographic cover — as if history is repeating itself with fresh suffering."
 In posting about the Green Beret working alongside the Afghans, Sheila O'Malley publishes for the film review site RogerEbert.com, "The intimacy between the men is one of the most striking things about Retrograde."
 In Variety, Peter Debruge declares that the film "brings back hi-def vérité footage that looks sharper and more artfully framed than most Hollywood features."

 Accolades

 In addition to the accolades listed below, Retrograde was one of the 15 films shortlisted for the Academy Award for Best Documentary Feature Film, but was ultimately not selected as one of the five final nominees.

+Criticism

+Death of Afghan Protagonist

+The film faced criticism for failing to adequately protect the identities of its subjects.
+The filmmakers made the decision to show close-ups of them despite warnings prior to Retrograde’s broadcast premiere.
+These include three active-duty U.S. military personnel and two former Green Berets who said the film will put Afghan protagonists in danger.

+The film has been called a "hit list" that the Taliban used to identify and punish collaborators with the United States.
+One of the Afghan protagonists of the film was arrested and tortured by the Taliban and later died from his injuries.
+The Taliban found him through the Retrograde movie.

+A number of its subjects are in hiding, and a minesweeper was tortured and killed in 2024.
+The film's creators have disputed claims that their reporting was unethical.
+Due to "new attention to this film", National Geographic, which produced the documentary as part of a joint agreement with Disney, announced that it had withdrawn the film, citing "an abundance of caution."